whelan/fvtt-merchant-sheet-npc/README.md

 ### Compatibility:
-- Tested with FVTT v0.7.9 and swade system only.
+- Tested with FVTT v0.7.9 and these systems:
+  * swade
+  * dnd5e

 ### Installation Instructions